golioth/reference-design-template/README.rst

 cataloging all of the changes to the dependencies and the build (so no ``.gitignore`` is needed).

-Prior to building, update ``CONFIG_MCUBOOT_IMGTOOL_SIGN_VERSION`` in the ``prj.conf`` file to reflect the firmware version number you want to assign to this build.
+Prior to building, update ``VERSION`` file to reflect the firmware version number you want to assign to this build.
 Then run the following commands to build and program the firmware onto the device.

 .. code-block:: text